sleepymurph/project-templates/README.md

 1. `cd` into subdirectory
 2. run `make`

-This will create a `report_latex.pdf` document in the parent directory.
+This will create a `report_latex.pdf` document in the parent directory (root of the repository).

-To base a new document off of this one:
+To base a new document off of this skeleton:

 1. Copy the `report_latex` directory into your project and rename it
 2. Don't forget the hidden `.gitignore` file